Kleene-Star/KleeneStar/doc/kleenestar.architecture.md

 - **Loose coupling:** Modules and components are designed so that changes in one area have only minimal impact on others.
 This facilitates maintenance, replacement, and parallel evolution.
 - **API-first:** All functions are provided via clearly defined, documented interfaces.
 This enables consistent integration of internal and external systems and simplifies automation.
-- **Security-by-design:** Security aspects are an integral part from the outset—from authentication and authorization to encryption and audit logging.
+- **Security-by-design:** Security aspects are an integral part from the outset, including authentication, authorization, encryption, and audit logging.
 - **Configuration over customization:** Functional and technical parameters are primarily controlled via configuration to implement individual requirements without code changes.
 Configurations are always stored at file level to enable Git versioning and to document changes transparently.
 For automated distribution and updates of these configuration files, configuration management tools such as Puppet or comparable solutions can be used.
 - **Testability:** Architecture and code are structured so that automated tests at all levels (unit, integration, end-to-end) are efficiently possible.